GENERAL INFORMATION: 503-823-4000

 3. Impervious surface created by a stormwater management facility such as but not limited to headwalls, manhole or vault covers.
 Paved or compacted gravel facility access and maintenance roads that extend beyond the facility itself, are not exempted from the management requirements of this Title.

 C. Appeals.
-Any applicant for a permit or authorization aggrieved by a decision, interpretation, or determination made pursuant to this Chapter or rules adopted thereunder, including the Storwater Management Manual, may appeal such action in accordance with appeals processes specified in the Stormwater Management Manual.
+Any applicant for a permit or authorization aggrieved by a decision, interpretation, or determination made pursuant to this Chapter or rules adopted thereunder, including the Stormwater Management Manual and the Source Control Manual, may appeal such action in accordance with appeals processes specified in the Stormwater Management Manual and the Source Control Manual.

 D. Maintenance of Stormwater and Groundwater Management Facilities.